Days Countdown

 Time Trials

-There is also the “Race of Truth.”
-This is the individual time trial.
+There is also the “Race of Truth”: the individual time trial.
 No teammates to help, no one to hide behind.
 It is just the rider, their bike, and the clock.
-They use aerodynamic helmets and specialized bikes to shave off every possible second.
-A bad day here can cost a favorite the entire tournament.
+Aerodynamic helmets and specialized bikes help cut away precious seconds.
+A bad day here can cost a favorite dearly in the overall standings.

 Team Strategy and The Peloton